Keyboard shortcuts

 Per-Row Tables

-1. The server decodes and deserializes the payment payload into a V2 PaymentPayload.
+1. Decode and deserialize the payment payload into a V2 PaymentPayload.

-2. It executes the actual query to get the real row count.
+2. Execute the actual query to get the real row count.

-3. It matches the payload’s accepted field against the generated payment requirements.
+3. Match the payload’s accepted field against the generated payment requirements.

-4. It sends a verify request to the facilitator to confirm the payment is valid and funded.
+4. Send a verify request to the facilitator to confirm the payment is valid and funded.

-5. If verified, it sends a settle request to execute the on-chain transfer.
+5. If verified, send a settle request to execute the on-chain transfer.

-6. It returns the query results as Arrow IPC with HTTP 200.
+6. Return the query results as Arrow IPC with HTTP 200.

 Fixed-Price Tables

-1. The server decodes and deserializes the payment payload into a V2 PaymentPayload.
+1. Decode and deserialize the payment payload into a V2 PaymentPayload.

-2. It matches the payload’s accepted field against the generated payment requirements.
+2. Match the payload’s accepted field against the generated payment requirements (row count is irrelevant).

-4. Only after verification succeeds, it executes the actual query.
+4. Only after verification succeeds, execute the actual query.

-5. It sends a settle request to execute the on-chain transfer.
+5. Send a settle request to execute the on-chain transfer.

-6. It returns the query results as Arrow IPC with HTTP 200.
+6. Return the query results as Arrow IPC with HTTP 200.

 Error Cases